 Ponyo’s minimalism extends to its design and animation.
 The absence of the computer-aided effects seen in Miyazaki’s last few films has been widely noted, but it’s more than that.
 The painterly density and extraordinary attention to detail that has been the filmmaker’s hallmark for decades has been substantially scaled back, with a simpler, sketchier style making bold use of colored pencils for a sort of storybook feel.

 It’s still lovely work, though for Miyazaki fans such minimalism takes getting used to.
 (Compare Ponyo’s blob-like clouds with the gorgeous cumulus clouds floating through all other Miyazakis.)
-After Howl’s Moving Castle, it occurred to me that no matter how much of a mess a Miyazaki film might be plotwise, one could always lose oneself in his gorgeously rendered visuals.
+Watching Howl’s Moving Castle, it occurred to me that no matter how much of a mess a Miyazaki film might be plotwise, one could always lose oneself in his gorgeously rendered visuals.
 I could see someone considering Ponyo the exception to the rule.

 Yet Ponyo is so charming, so loopy, so boldly imagined and lovingly mashed together, that its limitations recede and its strengths linger.
 Amid so much soulless, mass-produced Hollywood family product, here is a work of hand-crafted idiosyncrasy, with winsome characters, magical images and an appeal all its own.